Barong (sword): Scabbard

 Older barong scabbards tended only to be partially wrapped with large rattan lashings, while newer barong scabbards feature a full wrap of thin rattan.
-Also, the scabbards of older barong featured thinner flat boards, whereas post World War II barong scabbards are of much thicker stock, and feature a central ridge line.
-The terminus on modern-made scabbards tends to turn upward to a more dramatic degree, often at a near 90-degree angle and feature squared tips.
-As with kris scabbards of the post World War II era, mother of pearl inlays begin to appear at the throat and tips of barong scabbards as well.
+Also, the scabbards of older barong featured thinner, flat boards, whereas post-World War II barong scabbards are of much thicker stock and feature a central ridgeline.
+The terminus on modern-made scabbards tends to turn upward to a more dramatic degree, often at a near 90-degree angle, and features squared tips.
+As with kris scabbards of the post-World War II era, mother-of-pearl inlays begin to appear at the throat and tips of barong scabbards as well.